GCAP Takes the Lead: Organising Key Events at WSF 2024 and APFSD to Address Global Challenges

 Voluntary National Reviews

 Each UN member state reports every few years to the High-Level Political Forum for Sustainable Development (HLPF).
 GCAP National Coalitions influence governmental Voluntary Nation Reviews (VNRs) and also prepare and contribute to independent civil society reports.
 Some examples include:

-2016 HLPF : Philippines
+- 2016 HLPF : Philippines

-Global Day of Action – 25 September
+Global Day / Week of Action – 25 September

 Since the Agenda 2030 was approved on 25 September 2015, we use this day to hold governments accountable in the public.
 Each year we demand the implementation of the Agenda 2030 with a focus on inequalities and the participation of socially excluded groups.
 On 25 September 2017, GCAP initiated in cooperation with the UN SDG Action Campaign the Global Day of Action – Act4SDGs to mark the anniversary of the SDGs.
 Many CSOs from local and national level, and also regional and global CSO networks joined and made the day a success. https://youtu.be/aRUgs2Wpcqc

-Coalition Building – National, Regional and Global Coalitions
+Coalition Building: National, Regional and Global Coalitions

 National – Many GCAP national coalitions coordinate or are part of national coalitions on the Sustainable Development and the SDGs.
 They include different sectors of civil society – working on social, environment, climate and human rights, organisations of women, youth, older people, trade unions, different constituency groups as people with disabilities, indigenous peoples, Dalits.
 Examples: Japan, Nepal, India, Kenya, Senegal, Spain, Belgium, Argentina Regional – GCAP coalitions, regional coordinators and representatives co-founded several regional SDG networks in cooperation with other networks for regional coordination and advocacy – with regional organisations as the African and the European Union and with the UN regional bodies.

 - Africa: Africa CSW Working Group (AWG).
 GCAP Africa is one of the three co-chairs.